julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, February 03, 2025.
+Tuesday, February 04, 2025.
 Quote of the day:

-> "The less I needed the better I felt." - Charles Bukowski
+> "Our best thoughts come from others." - Ralph Waldo Emerson